 I drove down the hill, over a stream, and up a hill.
 I passed a tiny little house on the left, right on the road, and a little rundown.
 I was almost past it when I said out loud to myself (there was no one else in the car), “What was that?”

-In writing this up I wondered if the stream in the photo of Roy Cohn was the same as the stream behind my house, that came from Close’s Pond (Glenn Close grew up by that pond).
-It had a wonderful small waterfall.
+In writing this up, I wondered if the stream in the photo of Roy Cohn was the same as the stream behind my house.
+My stream came from Close’s Pond (near the house where Glenn Close grew up).
+The stream tumbled down a steep hill behind my house, making a wonderful small waterfall.
 But looking at the map, I see that my stream was a tributary of the East Byram River, while Cohn lived on a tributary of the Byram River.
 They only came together a few miles to the south.